 A: All investigators (PIs and co-investigators) must be U.S. citizens or lawful permanent residents by the date of the LOI deadline.

 Q: Does the Foundation grant exceptions to the “eight-year” Ph.D. guideline for the New Investigator grants?

-A: The current guidelines note that applicants must have received a higher degree (Ph.D. or equivalent) within the past eight years or after Jan.
-1, 2013.
+A: The current guidelines note that applicants must have received a higher degree (Ph.D. or equivalent) within the past eight years.
 However, if for any reason an investigator would like to request an exemption from this requirement, they may include a request with justification with the Letter of Intent (LOI).
 The Scientific Advisory Board will review each LOI and requests for exemptions.

 Q: How competitive is the program?

 A: The program is fairly competitive; however, if invited to submit a full proposal, the chances of funding are between 20-30%.

 Q: How will I know if my specific research will be of interest to the Foundation?